 1) Groups that pay for candidate-focused “issue advertisements" don't have to disclose their donors.

-Candidate-focused “issue” advertising sometimes exceeds the campaign spending of the candidates themselves, as it did in the 2008 Supreme Court campaign.
-Citizens recognize what the Department of State does not: Such ads are an overt attempt to influence the election of candidates while hiding the fingerprints of state campaigns’ biggest spenders.
-This cowardly practice must be corrected before it completely destroys the integrity of our electoral process.
+Candidate-focused “issue advertising" sometimes exceeds the campaign spending of the candidates themselves, as it did in the 2008 Supreme Court campaign.
+Citizens recognize that such ads are an overt attempt to influence the election of candidates while hiding the fingerprints of state campaigns’ biggest spenders.
+This practice must be corrected before it completely destroys the integrity of our electoral process.

-Officeholders and top administration officials should file an annual summary of their personal finances.
+2) Officeholders and top administration officials don't have to file disclsoures about their personal finances.

 Members of Congress and officeholders in 47 states file annual reports disclosing their personal finances.
 Michigan is one of the last three states with no personal financial disclosure for public officials.
-Personal financial disclosure is not some idle intrusion, nor does it need to be overly invasive.
-It is the way by which citizens can evaluate whether public officials are using their office to benefit themselves financially, or otherwise acting in an unethical way.
+Personal financial disclosure is a way by which citizens can evaluate whether public officials are using their office to benefit themselves financially, or otherwise acting in an unethical way.

-All lobbying expenditures should be reported from the first dollar expended.
+3) All lobbying expenditures aren't reported from the first dollar expended.

-Multi-client lobbying firms should report their expenditures allocated by the clients they represent.
+4) Multi-client lobbying firms don't report their expenditures allocated by the clients they represent.

 Multi-client lobbyists are required to report their spending and name their clients, but they are not required to report how much they spend in representing each client.
-It should be mandatory for multi-client lobbyists’ to report how much they are spending to represent each of their clients.
-Even better would be to require lobbyists to name the bill, budget or regulation they are trying to influence on behalf of their client.
+Lobbyists also don't have to disclose the bill, budget or regulation they are trying to influence on behalf of their clients.